thephpleague/url/dev-master/services/builder.md

 # The Builder

 The Builder service is a class that aim at easing URL manipulation.
 It provides simple public API to quickly modify part of an URL.

-The Builder is an immutable value object .
-So any modification to its internal URL value will return a new instance of the class.
-This has the side effect of allowing chaining between `Builder` modifying methods.
+A side effect is that chaining between `Builder` modifying methods is possible.

 For more complex modification it is recommended to directly use the [League\Url\Url](/dev-master/url/manipulation) class.